Assistant Professor in The Hague, Netherlands

-I am responsible for course development in the areas of research methodology in areas of planning and design practice, regional planning and design and governance.
-I lead the Summer School Planning and Design with Water .
+I am responsible for course development and coordination in the areas of research methodology in areas of planning and design practice, regional planning and design and governance.
+I lead the Summer School Planning and Design with Water, among other activities.

 My main efforts of research are into GOVERNANCE, SOCIAL SUSTAINABILITY and SPATIAL JUSTICE as FRAMEWORKS that enable the understanding of urbanization processes and as TOOLS that enable planners and designers to elaborate strategies to achieve sustainable and fair urban development.